In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Accepting payments is one of the complex processes that any business has to deal with.
 This is because you want your customer interface to match your website interface, making it much easier for the clients to pay with their mobile devices.

 Stripe Checkout.
-For a seamless experience, consider dropping this smart payment page into your checkout flow.
-This is because it accepts Apple Pay, supports 14 locales, and will soon accept Google Pay.
+For a seamless experience, consider dropping this good payment page into your checkout flow.
+It accepts Apple Pay, supports 14 locales, and will soon accept Google Pay.

-Stripe Elements.
-This is a set of already built user interface components that allows you to design your website’s custom payment form.
+Stripe Elements is a set of already-built user interface components that allow you to design your website’s custom payment form.

 Moreover, using Stripe elements helps minimize user error, increasing the number of successful payments.

 Stripe Terminal.
-This helps in providing a way to accept payments made in person.
-You can also create a custom checkout developer-friendly SDKs, so that you are not forced to use a different system for in-person transactions.
+This helps provide a way to accept payments made in person.
+You can also create custom checkouts with developer-friendly SDKs so that you are not forced to use a different system for in-person transactions.

-Stripe has many advantages, including working with a variety of open-source plug-ins that efficiently integrate payment into your store.
+Stripe has many advantages, including working with various open-source plug-ins that efficiently integrate payment into your store.

 This also includes Drupal, Magneto, Shopware, WooCommerce, and WordPress.
-The setup process is straightforward and simple.
+The setup process is straightforward.

 Payment options

-By incorporating the use of Stripes into your business, you can accept all major credit and debit cards from customers in any country.
+By incorporating Stripes into your business, you can accept all major credit and debit cards from customers in any country.

-In addition to that, you can customize how the charges appear on statements, use authorization features such as partial capture and unlinked refunds, offer both full and partial refunds, and conduct CVC/AVS checks.
+In addition, you can customize how the charges appear on statements, use authorization features such as partial capture and unlinked refunds, offer both full and partial refunds, and conduct CVC/AVS checks.

 Customers can also store their credit and debit cards electronically using the wallets.
 Stripe supports Alipay, AmEx Express Checkout, Google Pay, Apple Pay, Masterpass by Mastercard, Visa Checkout, and other wallets.

-Using Stripe also lets you offer local payment methods that are popular with the sources API.
+Using Stripe also lets you offer local payment methods that are popular with the source API.

-This gives you the upper hand of processing more than 135 currencies while displaying prices in the customer’s preferred locale to help avoid additional costs that could have been incurred in the conversion of currency.
+This gives you the upper hand in processing more than 135 currencies while displaying prices in the customer’s preferred locale, helping to avoid additional costs associated with currency conversion.

-Accounts for other countries also use the same API infrastructure and are very ways to turn on.
+Accounts for other countries also use the same API infrastructure and are very easy to turn on.

 Mobile Payments